Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09/case-study.md

 The engagement concluded only after every architectural layer successfully passed its validation criteria.

-Validation followed a progressive methodology in which each completed layer became the trusted foundation for the next.
+Validation followed a progressive engineering methodology in which each completed layer became the trusted foundation for the next.

 ## Validation Gates